Galápagos Islands themselves are a true wonder of the world.

 The whole ecosystem of the islands is unique.
 Though there could be subdivided smaller unique ecosystems which are visually stunning and / or have rich representation of endemic species of plants and animals.

 - Ecosystem of Española Island - Española.
-On the oldest island of the archipelago (circa 3.5 million years) have developed many endemic species - lava lizard, hood mockingbird (Mimus macdonaldi), tortoise.
+On the oldest island of the archipelago (some 3.5 million years old) have developed many endemic species - lava lizard, hood mockingbird (Mimus macdonaldi), tortoise.
 This is almost the only place where the wawed albatross (Phoebastria irrorata) is breeding.

 - Miconia belt in San Cristobal and Santa Cruz - southern slopes of the highlands of San Cristobal and Santa Cruz.
 A zone at 600 - 700 m height, where the endemic Miconia robinsoniana forms dense, 3 - 4 m tall stands.
 This zone is rich also with ferns and liverworts.